Skip to main content

 In order for that interaction to happen the contract A must have the REENTRANCY permission.

-TRANSFERVALUE - Allows to transfer the native tokens of the linked ERC725Account with restrictions.
+TRANSFERVALUE - Allows to transfer native tokens from the linked ERC725Account's balance with restrictions.

 value = 0x0000000000000000000000000000000000000000000000000000000000000200

-The TRANSFERVALUE permission enables to transfer the native tokens of the linked ERC725Account with restrictions.
+The TRANSFERVALUE permission enables to transfer the native tokens from the linked ERC725Account's balance with restrictions.

 1. to specific addresses (EOAs or contracts).